goupaz/techbrains/README.md

 ## About Us

 ### Who we are?
-The GOUP project is the idea of a team of experienced and experienced IT teams living abroad.
+The GOUP project is the idea of a Azeri tech community living abroad.

 ### Mission
 Build bridges between tech professionals in a collaborative ways across the borders.